 Accrual accounting is an essential accounting task when it comes to the period-end closing, for example when preparing the Annual financial statements.
 Expenses and income must always be allocated to the economic periods in which they were incurred.

-It is therefore a question of determining the exact period profit of a company, for which this very accrual accounting is absolutely necessary.
-Since there are often time differences between inflows and outflows or income and expenditure, discrepancies can arise as to which of the periods the company profit is to be attributed to.
-The procedure ensures that the taxes for a specific accounting period can be properly paid to the tax authorities.
+The aim is therefore to determine the exact profit for the period of a company, for which these accruals and deferrals are absolutely necessary.
+As there are often time differences between inflows and outflows or income and expenditure, discrepancies can arise as to which of the periods the company's profit should be attributed to.
+The procedure ensures that the taxes for a specific accounting period can also be properly paid to the tax authorities.

 Accrual accounting is not about the exact time or date of the cash flow.
 Instead, it is about the time periods in which expense types or income types have been incurred (old financial year) or will be incurred (new financial year).